kzmeyao/sando/src/posts/costa-rica/osa-peninsula.md

 <figure>

 Although our stay at the lodge was only for a couple of days, I am glad that I was able to bring my childhood dreams of trekking through the rainforest to life.
-Additionally, on our final day at the lodge, I was finally able to get a photo of an elusive green and black poison dart frog I've crossed paths with near our cabin.
+Additionally, on our final day at the lodge, I was finally able to snap a photo of an elusive green and black poison dart frog I've crossed paths with near our cabin.
 Talk about leaving on a high note.